Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Analysis of sampling methods

 where the gradient flow $\hat{Y}^{g}$ satisfies

 the harmonic flow $\hat{Y}^{h}$ satisfies

 and the curl flow $\hat{Y}^{c}$ satisfies (\ref{eq:divergence-free}) but not (\ref{eq:curl-free}).

-Residues $\hat{Y}^{c}$ and $\hat{Y}^{h}$ tell us whether inconsistency in the ranking data arises locally or globally.
-Local inconsistency can be fully characterized by triangular cycles (\emph{e.g}. $i \succ j \succ k\succ i $), while global inconsistency generically involves longer cycles of inconsistency in $V$ (\emph{e.g}. $i \succ j \succ k \succ \cdots \succ i$), which may arise due to data incompleteness and cause the fixed tournament issue. \cite{MM11,tmm12} discuss random sampling to avoid global inconsistency, which basically requires at least $O(n^{3/2})$ random samples without replacement.
+The residuals $\hat{Y}^{c}$ and $\hat{Y}^{h}$ indicate whether inconsistencies in the ranking data arises locally or globally.
+Local inconsistency can be fully characterized by triangular cycles (\emph{e.g}. $i \succ j \succ k\succ i $), while global inconsistency generically involves longer cycles of inconsistency in $V$ (\emph{e.g}. $i \succ j \succ k \succ \cdots \succ i$), which may arise due to data incompleteness and cause the fixed tournament issue.
+Random sampling to avoid global inconsistency, generally requires at least $O(n^{3/2})$ random samples without replacement \cite{MM11,tmm12}.